llnl/axom/src/examples/shaping_tutorial/lesson_03/README.md

   <div style="text-align: center;">
     <img src="ice_cream_visit.png" width="60%" alt="Viewing the generated MFEM files for the ice cream cone in VisIt using the MultiresControl">
     <figcaption>Figure: Generated MFEM meshes containing the contours for our ice cream example (cone, scoop, sprinkles) visualized in VisIt.
-We use the `MultiresControl` operator to see the curvature of the contours.</figcaption>
+We use VisIt's `MultiresControl` operator to see the curvature of the contours.</figcaption>
   </div>

 </details>